jayli/vim-easydebugger/README-en.md

 ## Introduction

 [Vim-EasyDebugger](https://github.com/jayli/vim-easydebugger) is yet another debugger frontend plugin for Vim.
 It's based on VIM 8.1 and support multi-language.
 It has been tested with NodeJS, Python, Go ([Node inspect](https://nodejs.org/dist/latest-v10.x/docs/api/debugger.html), and [Delve](https://github.com/derekparker/delve)).
 Some other debugger plugins are too difficult to configure and most of them are no longer maintained today.
-So I simplified the design for this plugin with only three windows, the terminal window, the source code and the backtraces stack.
-I did'nt use any DBGP protocol such as Xdebug because I think it's not easy to accomplish minimalist experience that I want.
+So I redesign it.
+I did'nt want to use any DBGP protocol such as Xdebug because I think it's not easy to accomplish minimalist experience that I want.
 Anyway, Thanks to VIM 8.1, Terminal features is powerful enough for me and the development experience is cool.

 [Vim-EasyDebugger](https://github.com/jayli/vim-easydebugger) has a nicer interface to be easily extended.
 You can add your favourite debugger toolkit.
 By default EasyDebugger currently support: